JPG vs AVIF: Which Image Format Should You Use in 2026?

 Choosing avif as the target file extension in convertio

 Step 3.
-Click Convert, wait a few seconds, and download the finished AVIF file.
-For batch conversions or automated pipelines, a desktop tool like Squoosh CLI or ImageMagick is a better fit.
+Click Convert, wait a few seconds, and download the AVIF file.
+For batch jobs or an automated pipeline, a desktop tool like Squoosh CLI or ImageMagick is the better fit.

 Do you Manage WordPress Websites?
 Download Our FREE E-Book of 20+ Checklist for WordPress Site Maintenance.